 A great tester should scrutinize and examine every single thing happening around you.
 They should keep track of all the minor and major things on your project.
 Observe the method of developing the code, kinds of testing and its purpose.
 Monitor and recognize the test progress and make essential changes if it is off the track in terms of testing activities or schedule.

 In short, software testing takes a unique set of skills.
-Qualities of a great software tester comprise both soft skills and hard skills.
+You can hire qualities dedicated QA team that comprise both soft skills and hard skills.